thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 With the first option we need to create a model and train it.
 While with the other we can just import the model and test it.

 ### Network Evaluate
-In this section there is the network evaluation.
-The code will plot useful data to understand how well the model is made and how it performs on the test set.
+Next there is the network evaluation.
+We evaluate the network with the original test set, so we can see how it performs on non balanced data, like the real world.

-The plots will be:
+The code will plot useful data to understand how well the model is made:
 * The model loss graph
 * The model accuracy graph
 * The performance of the test set using the balanced dataset